 7 Days at the End of the World: A Patagonia Travel Journal

-I told people I was going to Patagonia and they looked at me like I'd said I was going to Mars.
+Tell people you're headed to Patagonia and watch the confusion land.
 "Where is that, exactly?"
 "Isn't it just... ice?"
 "Bring a coat."

 Day 1 — Monday: Buenos Aires to El Calafate

-3.5-hour flight from Buenos Aires to El Calafate.
-I watched the landscape change through the airplane window — green pampas giving way to brown steppe, then grey mountains, then ice.
+A 3.5-hour flight from Buenos Aires drops you in El Calafate.
+Watch the landscape rearrange itself through the window — green pampas giving way to brown steppe, then grey mountains, then ice.

 El Calafate is a small town (population 25,000) on the shore of Lago Argentino.
-It exists because of the Perito Moreno Glacier and it knows it — every restaurant, tour company, and souvenir shop is glacier-themed.
+It exists because of the Perito Moreno Glacier, and it knows it — every restaurant, tour company, and souvenir shop leans glacier-themed.

-Checked into a hostel ($15,000 ARS/night, about $18 USD at blue rate).
-Exchanged US dollars at a cueva on Avenida del Libertador — the blue rate was 40% better than my bank's rate.
-Suddenly, everything in Argentina got a lot cheaper.
+A hostel runs about $15,000 ARS/night, roughly $18 USD at the blue rate.
+Exchange US dollars at a cueva on Avenida del Libertador, where the blue rate can beat a bank's rate by 40%.
+Suddenly, everything in Argentina gets a lot cheaper.

 Dinner: lamb milanesa at a parrilla on the main street ($4,000 ARS, about $5).
-I could get used to these prices.
+These are prices worth getting used to.

 Day 2 — Tuesday: Perito Moreno Glacier